 Breaking down the above points, these concerns may be reflected in different ways.
 One is whether access to technological infrastructures (including co-location facilities) by regulated entities is offered in a fair way.
-In order to help ensure that the integrity of markets is preserved, it is necessary that access to technological infrastructures is offered in a transparent and non-discriminatory manner to all market participants.
+In order to help ensure that the integrity of markets is preserved, it is necessary that access to technological infrastructures is offered in a transparent and non-discriminatory manner to all market participants, as discussed further below in Recommendation 1.